Feb 21 · read

 In an era where apps are expected to be free, there are several ways to keep those revenue streams coming.
 Most of the apps have figured out how to incorporate a combination of multiple monetization strategies, without influencing the performance.
+We discovered top trends to guide your app monetization in 2019.
 From this point on, your job will be to weigh the options and take notes on which ones are suitable for your mobile and web app.

 This strategy is a pioneer in the book with revenue sources, but it must be well-balanced because if it’s applied poorly it may lead to negative effects.
 The worst scenario is having bad reviews, decreased loyalty and the “Delete App” button pushed too many times.
 And you don’t want that.
 Think of the ratio of advertisements, where they appear, and how users interact with them.
 Shortly, make the in-apps responsive to the audience’s needs and interests, rather than spamming with irrelevant offers and popping banners.